Officials demand explanation on mysterious drones as more sightings reported in New York metro area

 Feds rarely coordinate drone info with locals

-The sense that local officials are being left in the dark is partially a result of outdated laws that keep regulation of the skies entirely in federal hands, according to the chief executive of a company that tracks unauthorized drone flights.
+The sense that local officials are being left in the dark is partially a result of outdated laws keeping regulation of the skies entirely in federal hands, according to the chief executive of a company tracking unauthorized drone flights.

 “The laws that regulate aircraft are not built to empower police to deal with the drones,” Axon CEO Rick Smith told CNN News Central Friday, “so if your local state fair has a drone coming towards it that police believe might be dangerous, right now there’s nothing they can do about it.”

+The governor said that until these “powers are granted to state and local officials, the Biden Administration must step in by directing additional federal law enforcement to New York and the surrounding region to ensure the safety of our critical infrastructure and our people.”

+FAA regulations allow operators of recreational drones to fly up to 400 feet above the ground in airspace not controlled by FAA air traffic controllers.
+The FAA does grant waivers on a case-by-case basis to those wanting to operate drones in more congested airspace or at higher altitudes.

-Giving local law enforcement more authority over drones is under consideration, Smith said, because traditional aircraft tracking technology isn’t effective for vehicles that hover only a few hundred feet off the ground.
+Giving local law enforcement more authority over drones is under consideration, Smith said, because traditional aircraft tracking technology is ineffective for vehicles hovering only a few hundred feet off the ground.

 “The same radar and tracking system you use for a 747 just doesn’t work,” said Smith.

-CNN’s Brynn Gingras, Samantha Waldenberg, Ted Barrett, Holmes Lybrand, Maria Aguilar Prieto, Polo Sandoval, Lauren Mascarenhas, Elizabeth Wolfe, Josh Campbell, Haley Britzky, Hanna Park, Omar Jimenez and Dakin Andone contributed to this report.
+CNN’s Zoe Sottile, Taylor Romine, Kate Sullivan, Alayna Treene, Brynn Gingras, Samantha Waldenberg, Ted Barrett, Holmes Lybrand, Maria Aguilar Prieto, Polo Sandoval, Lauren Mascarenhas, Elizabeth Wolfe, Haley Britzky, Hanna Park, Omar Jimenez and Dakin Andone contributed to this report.

 The-CNN-Wire